 To find out more go here

 CeltS TV is a new group for Streamers to Self Promote, Network, collaborate, share with each other

 We have setup a Discord Server so the Team can work together to Support each other & Many other Streamers

-You do not need to join the team to look or give Support, All are welcome
+You do not need to join the team to look or give Support as long as you support back, All are welcome